Deep-Sea-888/Operation-Agreement/Exhibit C - V2.md

 - The committee members will select one of the four reviewers as the **Co-Lead**.
 The Co-Lead acts on behalf of the Committee Lead in cases of sickness, holidays, or leaving.
 If the Lead resigns, the Co-Lead continues the operation and organizes an election of a new Lead through a community vote.
 - If the Programm Lead is unavailable/sick/on leave and the Co-Lead needs to fill this position, the Co-Lead will be compensated for this extra time at the same rate the program lead receives and can invoice up to 40 hrs per week.

-**The Tangle Community Treasury Grant Committee Term** The grant committee will be approved by the community through a governance vote annually for 12 months.
-The term will start on the day when the Firefly vote (Phase 3) results to continue the Tangle Community Treasury grant committee and those members chosen by the community.
-Each year before the end of the approval period, the below decision shall be made by a community governance vote.
+### 3.2 The Tangle Community Treasury Grant Committee Term

+#### 3.2.1 The grant committee will be approved by the community through a governance vote annually for a period of 12 months.
+The term will start on the day when the Firefly vote (Phase 3) results to continue the Tangle DAO LLC and/or Tangle Community Treasury and the chosen committee members.
+Each year before the end of the approved operating  period, the below decisions shall be made by a community governance vote.

 - The community will decide to continue or end the Tangle DAO LLC and the Tangle Community Treasury grant committee through a community governance vote that the program lead or co-lead will initiate.
 This governance vote must be initiated a minimum of 6 weeks before the end of the approved period the committee is authorized to operate.
 - If the community decides not to continue the Tangle Community Treasury grant committee or Tangle DAO LLC, the program and/or co-lead will work together to enable a graceful shutdown of operations and transfer all assets back to the community-controlled wallet addresses.
 - Further, the program and co-lead will ensure all legal obligations, including documentation, forms signed, and any registration fees or required taxes, are paid, and no legal obligations remain with the Marshall Islands.
 The Tangle Community Treasury or Tangle DAO LLC shall meet any legally bound contractual obligations, and any approved grants shall be funded by the Tangle DAO LLC or Tangle Community Treasury’s assets.
 The Tangle DAO LLC shall secure all costs for an operational shutdown before transferring all assets back to the community-controlled address or addresses.
 Suppose there are non-tokenized assets such as real tangible assets or fiat in Tangle DAO LLC bank accounts.
 In that case, such investments will be transferred back to the community as approved by a community governance vote.
 - If the community votes to continue the Tangle Community Treasury and/or Tangle DAO LLC, the program and/or co-lead will support a smooth transition with the current or newly elected committee.”

-**The community may replace members** during the program’s period through a governance vote following the process described in the [Shimmer Governance Framework](./the-shimmer-governance-framework.md).
+#### 3.2.2 The community may replace members during the program’s period through a governance vote following the process described in the [Shimmer Governance Framework](./the-shimmer-governance-framework.md).

 - Need for replacements may occur if committee members cannot dedicate sufficient time to the program.
 If they ask for a replacement for personal reasons, or if the community has valid concerns about the motivation and professionality of a member or has any proof of fraud, betrayal, or violation of terms.
 - Grant reviewers are free to leave the position based on the terms stated in their contract.
 The grant receiver shall give a 4-week before leaving the committee.
 - In case of serious violation of terms of the contract, like a breach of NDA, insider trading, or not disclosed conflict of interest, reviewers will be immediately discarded from the committee position by the program or co-lead and removed as signers of the multi-sig wallet.
 - Replacement positions will be offered to the runner-up candidates of the committee selection process (Phase 3 results).

-### Requirements for Committee members:
+### 3.3 Requirements for Committee members:

 - All committee members will do KYC to reveal and verify their identity and sign a legally binding contract (employment or service provider) with the Tangle DAO LLC.
 - All committee members must reveal potential conflicts of interest to become committee members.
 They need to indicate if they currently are or have been in the past part of a team in a DLT project or have other connections or affiliations to projects or groups that could cause a conflict of interest.
 A conflict of interest policy needs to be accepted and signed.